AbdurRehmanMalik1/eVMS-project/README.md

 Number Plate Scanning

 Use the integrated scanner to automatically capture and process number plate information, reducing manual data entry and errors.
-Contributing
-Contributions are welcome!
-Please fork this repository and submit pull requests with your improvements.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 Contact
-For questions, suggestions, or feedback, please contact [your email].
+For questions, suggestions, or feedback, please contact abdurrehman4415@gmail.com.

 Thank you for using the Vehicle Management System.
 We hope it makes managing your vehicle fleet easier and more efficient!